Elshirak/get_next_line/README.md

 # get_next_line
 Project from 42 Ecole, aim is to write a function on C that gets just a line from file descriptor.
-This project will not only allow you to add a very convenient function to your collection,but it will also make you learn a highly interesting new concept in C programming: static variables, full subject you can see in repo.
+This project will not only allow you to add a very convenient function to your collection, but it will also make you learn a highly interesting new concept in C programming: static variables, full subject you can see in repo.

 | Function name | get_next_line |
 | --- | --- |